baites/baites.github.io/_posts/2017-12-18-blog-power-tommaso-dorigo.md

 What impressed me at the time was my emotional reaction to Tommaso's blog.
 Even this was not my first paper, Tommaso's recognition meant a lot more that the fact of having peer-reviewed publication.

 There is a lot to say about my work in my high energy days (there may be more in future posts about that).
 However, I would like to make emphasis of the fact for several high energy physics analyses, there is not much conceptual separation between machine learning (or at least supervise learning), statistical inference, and hypothesis testing.
-But rather to blog about this in here, let me point to Tommaso's take on our work at that time:
+But rather to blog about that in here, let me point to Tommaso's take on our work at that time:

 * [Single Top: As Good As It Gets At The Tevatron](http://www.science20.com/quantum_diaries_survivor/single_top_good_it_gets_tevatron-81857)